 As another option—fussier and more difficult, but another option nonetheless—good results have been obtained by removing the lamps, cleaning the lenses thoroughly and making sure they're warm, then spraying them with several coats of Dupli-Color Metalcast yellow, which is a transparent yellow paint product of the correct hue, with good adhesion and durability.

 In the case of lamps with removable lenses, coating the interior surface of the lens instead of the exterior surface addresses any issues of coating durability against pitting and scratching, without need of the clear coat layer.
-Another method that has been used in the commercial production of yellow lamps is to coat the reflector rather than the lens, though this is successful only if the lamp has a bulb shield that fully prevents (blocks) light travelling directly from the bulb to and through the lens.
+Another method that has been used in the commercial production of yellow lamps is to coat the reflector rather than the lens, though this is successful only if the lamp has a bulb shield that fully prevents (blocks) light travelling directly from the bulb through the lens.
 Interior-of-lamp coating application does not require a clear topcoat.

 If you don't wish to work with a paint-type coating, a quick and easy method, particularly if you're not sure you want to keep the lights yellow permanently, is to clean the lenses thoroughly with alcohol until every speck of dirt is gone, rub them with a clean lint-free cotton cloth to remove all surface residue, and then carefully apply a special-purpose tape called Kapton (available in a variety of widths including 3-inch and 6-inch) on the front of the lens.
 On the roll this tape looks much too dark, but a single layer is just right.
 Pay careful attention while applying it to avoid creating air bubbles, and a durable clear topcoat might still be recommendable.

 Lamps converted from white to yellow can be seen here.

 Daniel Stern Lighting (Daniel J. Stern, Proprietor)

-Copyright ©2014 Daniel J. Stern.
-Latest revisions 6/20.
-No part of this text may be reproduced without express permission of author.
+Copyright ©2014 Daniel J. Stern; all rights reserved.
+Latest revisions 8/22.
+This text may not be reproduced without express permission of author.
 Permission to quote is granted for the purposes of communication with the author, and in reasonably minor part for general discussion.